-In April 2006, the European Commission commenced proceedings against Alstom, along with a number of other companies, based on allegations of anti-competitive practices in the sale of gas-insulated switchgears ("GIS equipment"), a product of its former Transmission & Distribution business sold to Areva in January 2004, following investigations that began in 2004.
+In April 2006, the European Commission commenced proceedings against Alstom, along with a number of other companies, based on allegations of anti-competitive practices in the sale of gasinsulated switchgears ("GIS equipment"), a product of its former Transmission & Distribution business sold to Areva in January 2004, following investigations that began in 2004.

-On 24 January 2007, the European Commission levied a fine of €65 million against Alstom which includes €53 million on a joint and several basis with Areva T&D (Alstom Grid).
+On 24 January 2007, the European Commission levied a fine of $\epsilon$ 65 million against Alstom which includes $\epsilon$ 53 million on a joint and several basis with Areva T&D (Alstom Grid).
 Alstom has requested the cancellation of this decision before the General Court of the European Union.
-On 3 March 2011 the Court reduced the amount of fines levied against Alstom to €58.5 million out of which €48.1 million on a joint and several basis with Areva T&D (Alstom Grid).
-On 20 May 2011,

-Alstom requested the cancellation of this decision before the Court of Justice of the European Union.
-A hearing took place on 2 May 2013 and the final decision could occur before the end of 2013.
+On 3 March 2011 the Court reduced the amount of fine levied against Alstom to $\epsilon$ 58.5 million out of which $\epsilon$ 48.1 million on a joint and several basis with Areva T&D (Alstom Grid).
+On 20 May 2011, Alstom requested the cancellation of this decision before the Court of Justice of the European Union.
+The final decision occurred on 10 April 2014 and the fine against Alstom was confirmed.
+The fine and the applicable interests will be paid upon notification of their due date.

 Following the aforementioned European Commission decision of 24 January 2007, on 17 November 2008 National Grid commenced a civil action before the High Court of Justice in London to obtain damages against the manufacturers of GIS equipment, including Alstom and certain of its subsidiaries.
-National Grid asserts that it has suffered overall alleged damages from all manufacturers concerned of £249.3 million in total since it bought GIS equipment at inflated prices due to alleged anti-competitive arrangements between manufacturers.
+National Grid asserts that it has suffered overall alleged damages from all manufacturers concerned for a total reevaluated amount of £275 million since it bought GIS equipment at inflated prices due to alleged anti-competitive arrangements between manufacturers.
 Alstom contests the facts.
-The High Court of Justice in London decided that the final hearings would occur in June 2014.
-Two other similar civil actions started in May and September 2010 before national jurisdictions for a global amount of approximately €32 million are ongoing.
+The High Court of Justice in London decided that the final hearings would occur in June and July 2014.
+Two other similar civil actions started in May and September 2010 before national jurisdictions for a global amount of approximately $\in$ 32 million are ongoing.